 In general, Fractional CO2 is used for the treatment of skin aging, photo-aging, sun-damaged skin, lines and wrinkles, large pores, acne scars, irregular skin texture, and melasma.
 Erbium Laser Skin Resurfacing is generally used for the treatment of skin aging, skin discolorations and pigmentation changes (Actinic Dyschromias), photo-aging, and sun-damaged skin, lines and wrinkles, large pores, irregular skin texture and sallow skin color in addition to other conditions.

 As can be seen, there are some overlaps between the conditions treated by these two methods, and they can be viewed as complementing each other.
 At Amoderm, we can combine Erbium Laser Skin Resurfacing and Fractional CO2 Laser treatments together to address various skin problems at superficial and deeper skin levels.
 These and other treatment options will be discussed with you during the complimentary consultation to make sure you chose the treatments best suited to your specific needs.

 What Is the Difference between Fractional CO2 Laser and Microneedling?

 Micro-needling is another excellent anti-aging treatment choice.
 During both procedures, tiny channels are introduced into the skin at controlled depth and intervals, spaced with untreated skin in-between.
-This is done by a mechanical action of small needles in Microneedling, or laser beams in Fractional laser treatment.
+This is done by the mechanical action of small needles in Microneedling, or laser beams in Fractional laser treatment.
 However, the generated heat during Fractional laser treatment will coagulate and stop bleeding, which can allow your clinician to deliver higher levels of therapeutic energy.
-As a result, Fractional CO2 laser can be a more effective treatment, but it can also have a longer downtime and healing period.
+As a result, the Fractional CO2 laser can be a more effective treatment, but it can also have a longer downtime and healing period.
 These and other treatment options will be discussed with you during a complimentary consultation.

 What Is the Difference between Various CO2 Lasers?